 How to use Fitbit Sense’s Stress Management feature?

-The first of these is powered via the EDA Scan app on your Fitbit Sense.
-This is more along the lines of guided meditation.
+The first of these is powered via the EDA Scan app on your Fitbit Sense

 When you tap on the EDA scan app, you are required to sit still for more than two minutes and relax while the system collects information and stores them in the Mindfulness Tile.